Minnesota Duluth beats Ohio State 2-1 in NCAA semifinals - Philly

 Hunter Shepard made 19 saves for the Bulldogs (24-16-3), allowing only Tanner Laczynski's power-play goal in the third period.
 Sean Romeo stopped 26 shots for the Buckeyes (26-10-5).

-The Bulldogs will face Michigan or Notre Dame on Saturday night.
+The Bulldogs will face Notre Dame, a 4-3 winner over Michigan in the second semifinal, on Saturday night.
 Duluth lost 3-2 to Denver in the title game last season in Chicago.
 The Bulldogs were the last at-large entrant to make the 16-team NCAA field.

 "When you're fighting for your life to get into the tournament, you're kind of playing playoff hockey a couple weeks earlier than everyone else, and you get on a run and keep it going and find out how to play tough, close games like that," Thomas said.
 "I think the fact that we had to crawl and scratch our way from the bottom from the start of the season to where we are now, it's been a heck of a run.